Looking for books with lesbian characters? Here are 20 lesbian romance novels you'll obsess over!

 1. Written in the Stars by Alexandria Bellefleur

-It follows Elle and Darcy.
+We follows Elle and Darcy.
 Elle is a free-spirited social media astrologer.
 She agrees to a disastrous first date with uptight actuary Darcy.

 After the terrible blind date, Darcy is determined to stop her brother from setting her up again.
 So she lies and starts a fake relationship with Elle.

 Written in the stars is incredible.
-It's a queer and contemporary version of Pride and Prejudice.
-The characters were so well-developed and well written.
+It’s a queer and contemporary version of Pride and Prejudice.
+The characters were so well-developed and well-written.
 The fake-dating trope always allows for lots of character development.
-But you could feel the chemistry through the pages - it was written so well!
+But you could feel the chemistry through the pages – it was written so well!

 If you're looking for Christmas wlw books this would be a great pick because it has great holiday vibes.
 It's also set in Seattle and the imagery makes me want to visit there so much.
 A great choice if you're looking for festive books with lesbian characters